mortenmus/Volume-Price-Phase-Shift-VPPS/README.md

 On-Balance Volume (OBV)

    * A volume oscillator
    * A correlation metric
    * A momentum indicator

 It does not measure how much volume traded.

 It measures when volume acted relative to price.

 # Practical Use Cases

    * Breakout validation
    * Accumulation and distribution detection
    * Trend exhaustion analysis
    * Regime filtering for momentum systems

 VPPS is designed to complement price-based indicators, not replace them.

 # Design Principles

-* Non-repainting
    * Volatility-aware
    * Asset-agnostic
    * Regime-sensitive
    * Information-theoretic rather than price-centric

-# Summary

-Volume-Price Phase Shift (VPPS) provides a structural view of market participation by measuring phase dominance between price and volume impulses.

-It answers a simple but powerful question:

-Is the market moving because participants are committed, or because price is temporarily outrunning participation?